eddiethedean/sparkforge/examples/README.md

 ## Learning Path

 ### Beginner
-1. Start with `step_by_step_debugging.py` to understand basic concepts
+1. Start with `hello_world.py` for the simplest possible example
-2. Run `ecommerce_analytics.py` to see a complete business pipeline
+2. Try `step_by_step_debugging.py` to understand basic concepts
-3. Explore `iot_sensor_pipeline.py` for advanced time-series processing
+3. Run `ecommerce_analytics.py` to see a complete business pipeline

 ### Intermediate
 1. Modify the examples to use your own data